Poll Worker Information

 3. Inspectors must be able to lift up to 40 pounds.

-Pay Scale - Election judges and clerks are paid minimum wage of $7.25 per hour.
-Inspectors are paid $.50 more than minimum wage or $7.75 an hour.
-Rural inspectors picking up and returning election supplies will receive mileage at $0.56 per mile.
+Pay Scale - Election judges and clerks are paid minimum wage of $9.00 per hour or more and Inspectors are paid $9.50 per hour or more.
+Rural Inspectors picking up and returning election supplies will receive mileage at the current rate of $0.54 per mile.

-Training - A training session is held prior to each primary and general election.
-This is held two or three weeks before the election and lasts for one or two hours.
-All board members will be given a manual and will receive $7.25 for attending.
-Payment will be made when your check is issued for the election.
+Training - A training session is held prior to each Primary and General election.
+This is held approximately 1 week before the election date and lasts about 1 1/2 to 2 hours.
+Poll workers will be given a manual at training and paid a set amount of $15 for attending the training.
+Payment will be made when your check is issued for working the election.

 Inspectors - Inspectors are in charge of the polling place election day.
 They are responsible for supervising board members and informing the election office if any of the board members are not adequately performing their duties.
 Prior to each election, the Inspectors pick up the supplies, check the polling place, make sure all necessary arrangements are made for election day and call their board members to inform them of election day plans.
 Election supplies are returned by the inspectors to the Election Office as soon as the polls close.